neurospin/scripts/2013_mescog/db_imaging/README.md

     * bvec direction (div par 3)
 No transformation to MNI

-For Paris variable
-Fro Munich if GH absent if PAS 2 x 20 direction
+??
+For Munich if GH absent if PAS 2 x 20 direction

 Meta-information
 ----------------